The Landwind X7 caused quite a stir at JLR...

 Chinese copycat cars are fast becoming a staple of the local market.
 With the Kotye SR9 and Weikerui V7 having recently landed as blatant Porsche Macan and Volkswagen e-Up clones, it shows no sign of slowing down, either.

-With the Shanghai motor show just around the corner, we may get a few new entrants into our copycat car hall of fame, so join us as we trundle through some other obvious Chinese copycats from recent years below.
+With the Guangzhou motor show now open, we may get a few new entrants into our copycat car hall of fame, so join us as we trundle through some other obvious Chinese copycats from recent years below.

 Lifan 320 – Mini